psu-epl/Capstones-LID_Tracking/README.md

 ---

 The development environment for the Awesome Usage Monitor used an Ubuntu 16.04 server instance with python3.0 installed and running as a virtual environment.
 The server was configured with SMTP, a postgreSQL database, Gunicorn application server, and Nginx setup as the webserver and the reverse proxy to Gunicorn.
-Django 1.11 was used to develope the project.
+Django 1.11 was used to develop the project.

 ---